 What is cyber security and why is it so important?

 Cyber security is about protecting yourself online.
 You might think “I’m not very interesting” or “I’m not very rich” so no-one would bother stealing my identity, but cyber criminals and hackers don’t think like that!
 Even if the scammer only gets a few pounds from each person they manage to con, they will be stinking rich.
+Next time you stop and wonder if that is a fake email – remember these tips!

 Here’s a bit about the different types of cyber crimes and how to protect yourself against them.

 Phishing is an online scam by someone using e-mail or malicious websites to get personal or confidential information.
-The attacker sends an email which will look real.
+The attacker sends a fake email which will look real.
 It would probably have a link or an attachment.
 When you click the link, it can take you to a fake site that looks and feels like the original.
 The site may ask you to confirm your identity etc and ask you to put in some confidential information such as your password or bank details.
 It may also install malware onto your computer.

 Any attachment you may open would probably have a virus or malware on it as well.
 Malware is software that’s built to be malicious (hence the name).
 It is designed to make its way onto your device i.e. your desktop, phone, or tablet and to manipulate and/or damage them.
 On top of that, malware can also record and steal your information like credit card account details.
 Here’s what to look out for.